Nurses Clock In At Home As A Nurse Resource Provider...

 Getting Started; " Clocking In At Home."

 Thank you for your interest in helping foster and heal California's medically fragile foster care infants, children and youths.
 As nurses, we work under Medi-Cal's EPSDT Private Duty Nursing program.
 This is a "NON-WAIVER," EPSDT program.
 It requires Nurses to have acute care NICU, PICU, ICU or Pediatric nursing experience.
 For pediatric in-home-care nurses, 2000 hours or equivalent nursing experience is required.
 If you have the required nursing experience and if you meet EPSDT’s requirements, this is truly an opportunity to make a deep impact in the life of a child.
+Please make sure you have 3-5 months of living expenses, and do not quit your job until you are completely done with the program as well as ready to accept a medically fragile foster care child (or two) within your home.
 Being a Nurse-Foster Provider will be one of the most gallant endeavors of your Nursing Career!

 Please start by calling the numbers below and requesting a packet for becoming an Independent Nurse Provider for EPSDT In Home Private Duty Nursing...